websecurify/node-roost/README.md

 * plugins
 * bootstrap
+* files
 * packages
 * services
 * commands
+* tasks

 This order is not finalised but this is what it is at the moment.
 The order of execution is pre-selected to avoid confusion and to provide some level of consistency.
-Based on the feedback that we get from the community we will tune this order or even expose means by which you can do dependency relationship management.
+You can choose your own arbitary order by using tasks.

+Tasks are esentially mini roost config files and they can next inside the same roost directives as the ones described previously.
+Tasks can also provide dependencies.
+For example:

+	{
+		"tasks": {
+			"Another Task": {
+				"commands": [
+					"another command"
+				]
+			},

+			"Some Task": {
+				"require": ["Another Task"]

+				"commands": [
+					"some command"
+				]
+			}
+		}
+	}

+This level of nesting can go as much as you like.
+For example:

+	{
+		"tasks": {
+			"Another Task": {
+				"commands": [
+					"another command"
+				],

+				{
+					"tasks": {
+						"Another Task": {
+							"commands": [
+								"another command"
+							]
+						},

+						"Some Task": {
+							"require": ["Another Task"]

+							"commands": [
+								"some command"
+							]
+						}
+					}
+				}
+			},

+			"Some Task": {
+				"require": ["Another Task"]

+				"commands": [
+					"some command"
+				]
+			}
+		}
+	}

+There are virtually no limits.

 # The Plugin System

 The plugin system of roost is essentially the nodejs module system.
 You can load plugins by declaring them inside the roost manifest file as illustrated previously.
-The plugin must to be either installed globally via npm or locally inside the node_modules folder structure.
+The plugin must be either installed globally via npm or locally inside the node_modules folder structure.

 Each plugin must export a function called `getRoost` or `roost`.
 Function `getRoost` is used to get an object that must export the function `roost`.
 The function expects two parameters: the manifest file and the target.
 Once the function is invoked the plugin will be able to traverse the manifest file for declarations it recognizes and execute actions via the target.
 A plugin may even augment the manifest structure if desired, i.e. a plugin my install more packages by simply extending the "packages" directive.